 Tram Barn A, a building once so important to the maintenance of South Australia's tram fleet, was transformed from a 'blot on the landscape' to a busy herbarium situated in the beautiful Adelaide Botanic Garden.
-Tram Barn A now houses more than a million plant herbarium specimens and scientific and technical staff of South Australia's Department of Environment, Water and Natural Resources.
+Tram Barn A now houses more than a million plant herbarium specimens and a large number of scientific and technical staff of South Australia's Department of Environment and Natural Resources.